-This course allows students to pursue directed study in literary analysis, a particular genre or period, or independent research on a contract basis under the direction of a supervising instructor.
+Students pursue directed study in literary analysis, a particular genre or period, or independent research on a contract basis under the direction of a supervising instructor.

 A maximum of 3 units in Directed Study may be taken for credit.

 COLLEGE ENGLISH AS A SECOND LANGUAGE